scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Proposed Solutions

-* The server must ask the CS for a path, regardless of the client's policy.
+* The server MUST ask the CS for a path, regardless of the client's policy.
-* The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.
+* The client SHOULD (somehow) send a new packet with a new path, prompting the server to use this path from now on.
+* The client and server agree, via a path policy specification, on which kinds of paths are okay for the server to use.
+This solution implies a standard specification of this path policy.

 # Hummingbird / QoS